 Our main convergence rate results are provided in \Cref{Thm: metricSub,thm:linearCon}.
 In this context, \Cref{lem:PLQ,lem:QuadGrow} are used to establish sufficient conditions in terms of the cost functions.
 We omit the proof of \Cref{Thm: metricSub} for length considerations.
-The proof is similar to that of \Cref{thm:linearCon}, the main difference being that in \Cref{Thm: metricSub} \emph{local} (as opposed to global) metric subregularity is used: due to sure (as opposed to a.s.) convergence, $\bar{z}^k$ will eventually be contained in the neighborhood of metric subregularity, where inequality \eqref{eq:metricSub} applies.
+The proof is similar to that of \Cref{thm:linearCon}, the main difference being that in \Cref{Thm: metricSub} \emph{local} (as opposed to global) metric subregularity is used: due to the Fej\'er-type inequality \eqref{Fej:synch2}, $\bar{z}^k$ will eventually be contained in a neighborhood of metric subregularity, where inequality \eqref{eq:metricSub} applies.

 \begin{thm}[Linear convergence of \cref{Alg:synch-1}] Consider \Cref{Alg:synch-1} under the assumptions of~\Cref{thm:synch}.
 Suppose that $F=A+M+C$ is {metrically subregular} at all $z^\star\in\mathcal{S}$ for $0$.
 Then $\seq{d_{S}({z}^k,\mathcal{S})}$ converges $Q$-linearly to zero, and $(z^k)_{k\in\Nn}$ converges $R$-linearly to some $z^\star\in\mathcal{S}$.